romagny13/mvvmlib-documentation/markup/MvvmLib.Wpf.md

 ## ContainerLocator

-Is used by MvvmLib to resolve all dependencies and configured by the bootstrapper in background.
+Is used by MvvmLib to resolve all dependencies and is configured by the bootstrapper in background.

 Manually (without Bootstrapper), example with Unity: